simon912/Hoopstation/README.md

 Description: This website is made for the general public who plays or wants to play basketball.
 We sell basketball products like jerseys, basketball shoes, socks from all sorts of brands (Nike, Addidas, Underarmor) and more.
 There will be 3 main pages - Home, Products, Contact and Shopping Cart.
 In the home page, there will be pictures of some featured products and new arrivals displayed.
 In the product page, there will be categories - Shoes, Socks, Jersey, Accessories in their own seperate pages.
 Once a product is clicked, a product details page will appear where you can add the product to your cart.
+In the NBA matches page, there will be a table of previous matches to refer to for all the basketball fans.
 In the contact page, there will be contact information and a form to send a message.
 In the shopping cart page, you can view all products that have been added into the cart and you can make your payment there

-External user's goal: To purchase product from the store Our goal: To sell product to customers and to attract more customers with appealing designs.
+External user's goal: To purchase product from the store Our goal: To sell product to customers and appeal to the basketball enthusiasts.

 Features